Missouri Accident-Related Violations

 A fourth DWI in the State of Missouri is a Class D Felony, punishable up to 7 years in prison and fines of $5,000.
 There is also a mandatory minimum of 60 days in jail before being eligible for probation or parole.

 Driving While Intoxicated charges are serious charges and can have a lasting impact on your life.
 In addition to the criminal charges, you will be facing suspension of your driver license.
 A DWI conviction could prohibit you from getting a job or could result in your losing your job or professional license.

-If you’ve been charged with an accident related crime, contact Howard Law at (314) 325-9868 for a free consultation and learn what rights and remedies are best for your situation.
+If you’ve been charged with an accident related crime, contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation and learn what rights and remedies are best for your situation.